Who is the Rivergator written for?

 The Rivergator is written by paddlers for paddlers.
 It will open the river for local experienced canoeists who have always wanted to paddle the Mississippi but didn’t know how or when or where to start.
 Canoe clubs, kayak clubs and outdoor clubs.
 Outdoor leadership schools.
 Friends and families.
 Church groups and youth groups.
-It could be used by the Girl Scouts for a week-long summer expedition to Memphis, or a group of Boy Scouts working on their canoe badge in the Caruthersville area -- or a group of KIPP middle schoolers from Blytheville who want to get on the river in Osceola for an easy day trip.
+It could be used by the Girl Scouts for a week-long summer expedition to Tunica, or a group of Boy Scouts working on their canoe badge in the Memphis area -- or a group of KIPP middle schoolers from Helena who want to get on the river at the mouth of the St. Francis for an easy daytrip.
 Paddlers seek out new places to explore.
 You could read the Rivergator during the winter months from your home and by spring snowmelt you could be making your first paddle strokes on a life-changing adventure down the Mississippi!
-Rivergator will help you get there if you’re a long-distance canoeist who started at Lake Itasca, or a kayaker who is coming south after paddling the length of the Missouri River from Montana’s Bitterroot Mountains.
+Rivergator will help you get there if you’re a long-distance canoeist who started at Lake Itasca, or a kayaker who is coming through south after paddling the length of the Missouri River from Montana’s Bitterroot Mountains.
 You could be a stand-up-paddleboarder who put in at the Great River Confluence of the Upper Mississippi and Big Muddy Missouri in St. Louis.